minhazhalim/Food-Website/README.md

 # Food-Website
-A Nice and Responsive Sushi Food Order Website for Small Business With HTML,CSS,JavaScript,Animate on Scroll Librarie and Vite.js Build Tools
+A Nice and Responsive Sushi Food Order Website for Small Business Made With HTML,CSS,JavaScript,Animate on Scroll Librarie and Vite.js Build Tools